 Economical pastured pork

-If you like the kind of Duroc-Yorkshire pork you can buy in the store, but want it raised on pasture and without antibiotics or industrial byproducts, this is the pork for you.
+If you want cheap pork raised on pasture, this is the pork for you.
 Half or whole pig only.
 Coming soon!

 Beef: we recommend grass-fed-and-finished